Tensor spin polarization induced by curved freeze-out hypersurface: Abstract

 \section{Abstract}

 We investigate how the curvature of the freeze-out hypersurface polarizes massive vector bosons in relativistic heavy-ion collisions.
 Starting from the Proca Lagrangian and using the Wigner function formalism, we perform a systematic gradient expansion to obtain a covariant spin-polarization tensor expressed in terms of hydrodynamic fields and the curvature tensor of the freeze-out hypersurface.
-Analytic results for Bjorken and Gubser flows show that curvature anisotropy generates a non-zero tensor polarization.
+Analytic results for Bjorken and Gubser flows show that curvature anisotropy generates a nonzero tensor polarization.
 For $\f$ meson, we estimate the curvature contribution to its spin alignment as $ \d\H_{yy} \sim -10^{-4} $ to $ -10^{-3} $.
-We also find that the curvature contribution grows as the system size decreases, suggesting that spin polarization measurements in small systems may provide a clean probe of this geometric effect.
+We also find that the curvature contribution grows as the system size decreases.
+A rough estimate for central O-O collisions gives a spin alignment of order $-10^{-2}$, suggesting that spin-alignment measurements in such small systems may provide a clean probe of this geometric effect.